 I Fought the Law...

-One Sabbath Jesus was going through the grainfields, and his disciples began to pick some heads of grain, rub them in their hands and eat the kernels.
-Some of the Pharisees asked, “Why are you doing what is unlawful on the Sabbath?”
+One Sabbath Jesus was going through the grainfields, and as his disciples walked along, they began to pick some heads of grain.
+The Pharisees said to him, “Look, why are they doing what is unlawful on the Sabbath?”

-Jesus answered them, “Have you never read what David did when he and his companions were hungry?
-He entered the house of God, and taking the consecrated bread, he ate what is lawful only for priests to eat.
+He answered, “Have you never read what David did when he and his companions were hungry and in need?
+In the days of Abiathar the high priest, he entered the house of God and ate the consecrated bread, which is lawful only for priests to eat.
 And he also gave some to his companions.”
-Then Jesus said to them, “The Son of Man is Lord of the Sabbath.”

-On another Sabbath he went into the synagogue and was teaching, and a man was there whose right hand was shriveled.
-The Pharisees and the teachers of the law were looking for a reason to accuse Jesus, so they watched him closely to see if he would heal on the Sabbath.
-But Jesus knew what they were thinking and said to the man with the shriveled hand, “Get up and stand in front of everyone.”
-So he got up and stood there.
+Another time Jesus went into the synagogue, and a man with a shriveled hand was there.
+Some of them were looking for a reason to accuse Jesus, so they watched him closely to see if he would heal him on the Sabbath.
+Jesus said to the man with the shriveled hand, “Stand up in front of everyone.”

-He looked around at them all, and then said to the man, “Stretch out your hand.”
-He did so, and his hand was completely restored.
-But the Pharisees and the teachers of the law were furious and began to discuss with one another what they might do to Jesus.
+He looked around at them in anger and, deeply distressed at their stubborn hearts, said to the man, “Stretch out your hand.”
+He stretched it out, and his hand was completely restored.
+Then the Pharisees went out and began to plot with the Herodians how they might kill Jesus.